 Q: Should I use a dedicated router model or build routing into the orchestrator LLM?
 A: For 3-5 agents, building routing into the orchestrator prompt works well.
 For 10+ agents, use a dedicated lightweight classifier (a fine-tuned small model or embedding similarity) — the orchestrator’s general-purpose model degrades in accuracy as the number of choices grows.

 Q: How do I handle tasks that legitimately belong to two agents?
 A: Split the task before routing.
-Have a “task decomposer” step that breaks composite tasks into atomic subtasks, each of which maps cleanly to one agent.
+Add a “task decomposer” step that breaks composite tasks into atomic subtasks, each of which maps cleanly to one agent.
 Do not try to route a composite task to a single agent.